Secondary Dominants at Your Fingertips – Piano Course

 Basically, as long as you have a handle of triads and understand what it takes to build a dominant seventh chord (don't worry, I offer a refresher in the course), then you're ready to dive right in!
 With five hours of video lessons featuring live whiteboards, an overhead camera and a teacher shot, you'll have everything you need to play along with me and absorb these concepts as I demonstrate them from various angles and in numerous different keys.
 Gumroad also keeps track of your video progress and allows you to adjust the speed as you learn.

 That said, if you'd prefer to start with a simpler course, you might enjoy Practicing the Circle of 5ths.
 This course looks at the circle as a practice tool for all of the basic triads via simple exercises and embellishments appropriate for late beginners to intermediate pianists.

 As always, feel free to reach out with any questions over at yesbergerplease.com

 I promise you'll walk away from this course with loads of new material to practice and incorporate into your playing.
 My teaching style is very thorough and I am constantly relating the theory back to real (and enjoyable) musical examples.
+The information in this course could easily span months (and hundreds of dollars) worth of private lessons, but it can be yours for a very reasonable price.
 Let's get started!